rmdragan/blog/_posts/2016-03-16-what-steve-jobs-taught-me-about-customer-feedback.md

 Finally, don’t forget to keep the customer up to date on progress.
 Communicate regularly as the ticket moves along the pipeline and provide estimates of completion date.

 ## Conclusion
-Jobs was a genius of its craft, an excellent communicator with an innate sense for uncovering the basic problems humans face.
+Jobs was a genius of his craft, an excellent communicator with an innate sense for uncovering the basic problems humans face.

 He taught me that value is created by solving hard challenges.
 Customer feedback can reveal the underlying problem and be used to create beautiful solutions.
 Confusing, incomplete and sometimes misleading, user input is difficult to handle properly.
 Effective communication skills are essential to cross this chasm and really understand the problem.